th507/EventList/README.md

 Accepted types for `element`:

 * String[^string] as `querySelector` argument (Preferred),
-* jQuery element (may **NOT** support singleton creation),
+* jQuery element (support singleton creation when `$(element).selector` is a string),
 * DOM Element[^element] (does **NOT** support singleton creation)

 ### [](id:singleton)Initialization as a singleton

-Pass in singleton variable name and variable scope when instantiating `EventList` will make a singleton `EventList` for that specific element.
+Passing in singleton variable name and variable scope when instantiating `EventList` will make a singleton `EventList` for that particular root element.

 	var singletonName = new EventList(element, singletonName, singletonScope);